paywithgrapes/intro/javascript.md

 ## Variables

 ## Functions

----
-querySelector() function stores a reference to an element. \
+The querySelector(element) function stores a reference to an element.

-### Question One (Functions): {#Q-Fn1}
-Q: What does the code below do?
-A: It changes the text area in the element with id headerOne.

 ```html